USDA FoodKeeper – Cold Storage Guidelines

 Egg substitutes are popular among individuals who have dietary restrictions or choose to follow a vegetarian or vegan diet.
 These products are formulated to mimic the taste and texture of real eggs, making them versatile ingredients in various recipes.
 In some cultures, eggs hold symbolic significance in celebrations and rituals, and egg substitutes provide a suitable alternative for those who cannot consume traditional eggs.

 Once Opened Frozen Egg Substitute is thawed and opened, it should be consumed within 2 days for optimal quality and safety.
-After this time, it's best to discard any leftovers to prevent foodborne illness.
+After this time, it's best to discard any leftovers to reduce the risk of foodborne illness.

 Opened Frozen Egg Substitute should not be consumed if it has been left at room temperature for more than 2 hours.
 Bacteria can multiply rapidly at room temperature, increasing the risk of foodborne illness.
 Discard any Opened Frozen Egg Substitute that has been left out for an extended period.